- If approached by police you need only give your name, address and, if under 18, your age.

 If you pay the fine within 28 days, you do not have to go to court and no criminal history is recorded.
 If you dispute the ticket, you can elect to go to court for a contested hearing.

 More details are available on the Queensland Police Service website.
-For more information about matters are handled under the Youth Justice Act in the Childrens Court, see the legal information section on the Youth Advocacy Centre’s website.
+For more information about matters are handled under the Youth Justice Act in the Childrens Court (if you are under 18 years of age), see the legal information section on the Youth Advocacy Centre’s website.

 Click here for more information about Police Powers and Your Rights